 As far as we know there is no known inapproximability result for the PDBEP problem.
 So that presents another avenue for further research.

-Acknowledgement: We thank the referees of the paper for detailed feedback and suggestions which improved the overall presentation of the paper.
-We also thank an anonymous referee for pointing out an error in lemma 3.4.
+Acknowledgement: We thank the reviewers for a detailed feedback and suggestions which improved the overall presentation of the paper.
+We are especially thankful to the first reviewer for pointing out an error in the proof of lemma ??.